pgmesa-storage/chess_app/README.md

 # Chess App
-App to play or train chess with yourself, your friends or against AIs
+App to play or train chess with yourself, your friends or against AIs.
+It allows to play online, creating private rooms, with anyone you want (just run the 'server.py' code into your online server, more detailed info below)

 All the rules of the chess are successfully implemented but with bad code style, the project needs a face lift (some years ago since I did this project but I am emotionally attached to it).
 Bear in mind that the moves and the basic AIs implemented hasn't been optimized to have fast computational performance, but I think this project is fun to use and may be useful for someone.
 The default AI implemented prioritize moves in this order:
 1. Moves that checks the enemy king